The City of Greenville owns and maintains four cemeteries: Brownhill, Cherry Hill, Greenwood, and Homestead Memorial Gardens.

 Homestead Memorial Gardens Cemetery has 30 acres of land for current use and future expansion.
 The cemetery was acquired by the City of Greenville on June 19, 2003.

 Numerous single grave spaces are available for sale as well as niches, inside and outside crypts housed in the Main Mausoleum.
 The Hillside West Mausoleum has available outside crypts.
 Sixteen or less single grave spaces per lot are sectioned in seven gardens: The Cross, Fountain, Gethsemane, Hillside West, Honor, Peace, and St. Peters.
-There are no signs at Homestead identifying the location of the six gardens.
+There are no signs at Homestead identifying the location of the seven gardens.
 All grave spaces are sold as single graves.4251 E. 10th Street Extension

 (N.C.
 Highway 33, Near Portertown Road, across from Pinewood Cemetery)